nexmo-community/voice-ttsprompt-lambda/README.md

 response = requests.post("https://910e9mcan2.execute-api.us-east-1.amazonaws.com/api/call", json=data, headers=headers)
 ```

-For either method the reponse will be a JSON object containing a transaction ID (`tid`) this is the reference for the call and will be used in the callback with the result.
+For either method the response will be a JSON object containing a transaction ID (`tid`) this is the reference for the call and will be used in the callback with the result.

 Example Response:
 `